-In the 26 years of our charitable endeavours, we raised over PLN 1 300 000 000 - over one billion PLN!
+In the 28 years of our charitable endeavours, we raised over PLN 1 300 000 000 - over one billion PLN!

 Our objective is to support public healthcare in Poland.
 We achieve this goal by purchasing state-of-the-art equipment for Polish hospitals and clinics.
-We have also initiated and help run six nationwide medical programmes, which aim to systematically transform medicine in the country.
+We have also initiated and help run eight nationwide medical programmes, which aim to transform medicine in the country systematically.
 The purpose of our educational programme is to introduce CPR lessons to primary schools nationwide.
 We work to raise awareness and improve health prevention in the entire country.
-Our Foundation's work is focused on supporting children's medicine and improving the level of care offered to senior patients in geriatric and long-term care units.
+Our Foundation's work is focused on supporting children's medicine and enhancing the level of care offered to senior patients in geriatric and long-term care units.

 The financial means to purchase the equipment and finance the running of medical and educational programmes are raised during a one-day public fundraiser.
 The fundraiser, known as The Grand Finale, is traditionally held on a Sunday in January.
 The drive is organised locally, and the entire country joins in to 'play' - as in to raise funds - in support of a particular branch of medicine.
 The objective of each Grand Finale fundraiser is consulted with experts in the field.

 Some of the objectives of the Grand Finales so far include, among others: